Search

 In recognition of this fact, the AMA and ABMS collaboratively developed the Continuing Board Certification: Vision for the Future initiative.
 This initiative is an effort that brings together multiple stakeholders to envision a system of MOC that is responsive to the needs of those who rely on it and that is relevant, meaningful and of value to physicians.
 Nevada Physicians are encouraged to provide feedback directly at www.visioninitiative.org or through NSMA at [email protected]

 Last month, in response to a request from a Maryland legislator stemming from pending legislation in Maryland, the Department of Justice, Antitrust Division issued an opinion on the potentially anti-competitive nature of the ABMS system encouraging Maryland “to explore ways to promote competition in specialty board certification without unnecessarily interfering with individual business decision-making.”
-You can read a copy of full copy of the DOJ letter HERE

 The ABMS has issued a response noting the DOJs interest in encouraging state legislature “to continue allowing hospitals and insurers independently to decide whether to consider a physician’s MOC status when making business decisions, such as granting hospital privileges”.
-You can read a full copy of the ABMS statement HERE.

 NSMA will continue to engage on the topic of MOC reform at the national level in collaboration with the AMA and the ABMS.
 In addition, we continue to monitor state legislative activity to determine the suitability, if any, of similar action in Nevada.
 The NSMA House of Delegates met and considered additional resolutions on MOC at the House of Delegates September 28-30, 2018.
 Members concerned about MOC are encouraged to join or submit comments or feedback on their own experiences with MOC in their practices to the Medical Practice Commission chaired by Dr. Jerry Reeves and Dr. Patrick Woodard.
 Comments can be forwarded to [email protected].